 In the freezing and blinding conditions, it was estimated that 400 people died, including 200 in New York City.
-Many victims had gotten trapped in snowdrifts.
+Many victims had become trapped in snowdrifts.

-A powerful New York politician, three-term U.S. Senator and Tammany Hall adversary Roscoe Conkling, nearly died while walking up Broadway from Wall Street.
-At one point, according to a newspaper account, he became disoriented and stuck in a snowdrift.
-He managed to struggle to safety, but damaged his health and died a month later.
+A powerful New York politician, Roscoe Conkling, nearly died while walking up Broadway from Wall Street.
+At one point, according to a newspaper account, the former U.S. Senator and perennial Tammany Hall adversary became disoriented and stuck in a snowdrift.
+He managed to struggle to safety, but his health was so damaged that he died a month later.